BinaryIgor/blog/posts/reducing-the-search-space.md

 ```
 SELECT id, name FROM account WHERE name = ?;
 ```
-Furthemore (for some arbitrary reason, I know!), we can't index the name column.
+Furthemore (for some arbitrary reason, I know!), we can not index the name column.
 In that situation, we will need to do full table scan to fulfill this query.

 When our table have 5 columns each row size is about 5n, where n is the average size of a column (approximating of course, size of different columns can vary a lot).
 Having 10<sup>9</sup> rows in a table, we need to scan something like:
 ```